openlandmap/book/docs/012-compendium.md

 Administrative data can be used to calculate proximity-based parameters and to orient the users geographically.
-One publicly accessible global administrative data database is the [GADM](http://gadm.org/) database of Global Administrative Areas GADM.
+One publicly accessible global administrative data database is the [GADM](http://gadm.org/) database of **Global Administrative Areas**.
 It comprises borders of countries and lower level subdivisions such as provinces and counties (more than 100,000 areas).
 Lower level administrative boundaries can be obtained via the [FAO's GeoNetwork server](http://www.fao.org/geonetwork/srv/en/main.home).
-Even more detailed is the [FAO GAUL: Global Administrative Unit Layers](https://data.apps.fao.org/map/catalog/static/search?keyword=HiH_boundaries) which is available for different periods and up to the 3rd admin level, so one can potentially also track changes in political units (the [table](https://github.com/openlandmap/book/blob/master/tabular/GAUL_g2015_2014_1_legend.csv) `GAUL_g2015_2014_1_legend.csv` contains an example of cca 3500 administrative units with codes).
+Even more detailed is the **[FAO GAUL: Global Administrative Unit Layers](https://data.apps.fao.org/map/catalog/static/search?keyword=HiH_boundaries)** which is available for different periods and up to the 3rd admin level, so one can potentially also track changes in political units (the [table](https://github.com/openlandmap/book/blob/master/tabular/GAUL_g2015_2014_1_legend.csv) `GAUL_g2015_2014_1_legend.csv` contains an example of cca 3500 administrative units with codes).
 The [geoBoundaries](http://www.geoboundaries.org/)